 Bradford Pear Bounty

-Bradford pears are not native to the U.S. and have been widely planted in the Upstate for years.
+Bradford pears are not native to the U.S. and have been widely planted in South Carolina for years.
 While the blossoms are pretty, they have a pungent odor and the trees often break during storms.
 Even worse, Bradford pear trees directly contribute to one of the worst invasive plant species in the Southeast – the callery pear.
 This program will give homeowners the option to remove Bradford pears and replace them with native trees.

-- Pre-registration is required
+- Pre-registration is required.

-- Only the property owner can register and get the trees
+- Only the property owner can register and get the trees.

 - Replacement trees will be distributed on a first-come, first-serve basis while supplies last.
 If your preferred replacement tree is not available at time of distribution, you will be provided with a healthy alternative.
 Specific tree species cannot be reserved ahead of the event.

 City of Clemson residents: Public Works Department will pick up Bradford Pear tree debris.
 It must be placed at the curb or road side and the pieces cut to 8ft in length.

-Non-Clemson residents: Please refer to your town/city guidelines for large landscape debris disposal.
+Non-Sumter/Clemson city residents: Please refer to your town/city guidelines for large landscape debris disposal.